 “It was either die or do this transplant.
 I want to live.
 I know it’s a shot in the dark, but it’s my last choice,” said Bennett, the patient, a day before the surgery was conducted.

-Bennett is being carefully monitored over the next days and weeks to determine whether the transplant provides lifesaving benefits, the doctors said.
+The doctors said that Bennett is being carefully monitored over the next days and weeks to determine whether the transplant provides lifesaving benefits.

 “I look forward to getting out of bed after I recover,” he said.